 At the conclusion of each competitive Rocket League season, players are awarded certain cosmetic items or titles depending on which rank they managed to hit during the season.

-Grand Champion-ranked players were also awarded a ‘Season 12 Grand Champion’ title, but the title differs depending on which game mode you become Grand Champion in.
+Grand Champion ranked players have also been awarded a ‘Season 13 Grand Champion’ title, but the title differs depending on which game mode you become Grand Champion in.

 What are the Rocket League playlists?